scheduler0/scheduler0/readme.md

 ```shell
 scheduler0 config init
 ```
-Replace the secret key with your AES-256 key.
-It will be used to generate API Key and Secret Key.

 ## API Documentation

-There is a REST API documentation on http://localhost:9090/api-docs/ [](http://localhost:9090/api-docs/)
+Assuming the scheduler0 server is running on `http://localhost:9090` there is a REST API documentation on http://localhost:9090/api-docs/ [](http://localhost:9090/api-docs/)

 Note: that port 9090 is the default port for the server.